 - Maximized Transfer of Rapping Energy into the Collecting Plates

 - Increased Equipment Life

 AirTek has chosen not to be a supplier or manufacturer of transformer rectifier automatic voltage controllers, rapping controllers, or data management systems.
 This allows AirTek to stay on the leading edge by being able to purchase the latest control technology available for our customers.
 This also allows AirTek to provide any control system which the customer desires or may already have in their facility.

-Scope provided by AirTek
+Scope of safety equipment products provided by AirTek

 AirTek will supply all the material necessary for a complete operational electrostatic precipitator.

 Material which is considered part of the standard precipitator scope of supply includes:

 - Key Interlock Systems